quicwg/multipath/draft-ietf-quic-multipath.md

 * RTT measurements and congestion state are logically associated with the 4-tuple.
-They will remain unchanged if data starts being received or sent through the same 4-tuple using new CIDs.
+They will remain unchanged if data starts being received or sent through the same 4-tuple using new CIDs, which refer to the same path ID.

 * Implementations of loss recovery typically maintain lists of packets sent and not yet acknowledged.
 Such information, along